ppy/osu-wiki/news/2026/2026-09-19-project-loved-nine-years-september-2026.md

 191.2 BPM, 4:02 | 1.33★ – 6.61★\
 *description written by [YonGin](https://osu.ppy.sh/users/7109317)*

 🤘It has been a while since the biggest osu!taiko metal head, [frukoyurdakul](https://osu.ppy.sh/users/7612550), was last featured in Loved.
-This potential addition is a set that is available for almost every skill level to experience fruko's nostalgic metal mapping style with creative mono patternings.
-It was also featured in [osu!Taiko World Cup 2024](/wiki/Tournaments/TWC/2024) Quaterfinals Stage as well.
-Giving us a lot of close battles on stream.
+This potential addition is a set that allows almost every skill level to experience fruko's nostalgic metal mapping style with creative mono patternings.
+It was also featured in the [osu!taiko World Cup 2024](/wiki/Tournaments/TWC/2024) Quarterfinals stage, giving us a lot of close battles on stream.

-If you want to see this featuring a leaderboard, you should vote "YES" NOW!
+If you want to see this featuring a leaderboard, you should VOTE "YES" NOW!

 [![](/wiki/shared/news/2026-09-19-project-loved-nine-years-september-2026/2468908.jpg)](https://osu.ppy.sh/community/forums/topics/)